MariamAhmeddd/Apache-AGE-Coding-Test/README.md

 - Stack Overflow Risk: The recursive approach is prone to stack overflow issues when (`n`) is too large.

 Feel free to explore and use the provided code based on your specific needs and constraints.

+## ## Running the Code

+To compile and run the code, follow these steps:

+1. Ensure that you have a C compiler installed on your system (e.g., GCC).

+2. Save the code into a C source file (e.g., `fibonacci.c`, `calculator.c`).

+3. Open a terminal or command prompt and navigate to the directory where the source file is saved.

+4. Compile the code using the appropriate compiler command.
+For example, using GCC.